Get all the latest data for Paris?

 What tenant profiles dominate rentals in Paris?

-The three tenant profiles dominating the Paris rental market are students, young professionals, and mobile workers or corporate renters.
+The top three tenant profiles in Paris rentals are young professionals, students or interns, and mobile professionals or expats.

 Do tenants prefer furnished or unfurnished in Paris?